ryjen/prep-cli/README.md

 - [ ] secure plugins (enforce digital signature?, chroot?)
 - [ ] a way to install new plugins
 - [ ] consider RPATH flags
-- [ ] dependencies might be better as a tree rather than a list
+- [ ] dependencies will be better as a tree rather than a list
 - [ ] consider sqlite storage
 - [ ] test suite
 - [ ] convert plugins to compiled language